NeotomaDB/clean_backup/README.md

 # Neotoma Anonymized Backups

-This repository generates a container service for Neotoma that copies the Neotoma database into a container and overwrites sensitive data.
-The container then uploads the data to an S3 bucket where it is made publically available.
+This repository generates a container service for Neotoma that copies the [Neotoma database](https://neotomadb.org) into a container and overwrites sensitive data using a random `md5` hash.
+The container then uploads the data to a Neotoma [AWS S3 bucket]() where the snapshot is made publically available.

 The compressed file (XXXX) includes a small README and a script to re-build the database in a local Postgres instance.